 Resist getting into an argument

-If a stubborn person isn’t open to hearing what you have to say, then the last thing you want to do is to get into a full blown argument.
+If a stubborn person isn’t open to hearing what you have to say, then the last thing you want to do is to get into a full-blown argument.
 Things will only get worse and an argument could lead to a lot of bad blood between you.
-This is not a win-win, but more of nobody wins situation.
+This is not a win-win, but more of a nobody wins situation.
 Have a conversation, so that you may begin to form a meeting of the minds, not an epic battle.

 Know that you can’t change them

-Learning how to deal with a stubborn person can help with the way you interact together, but if you think you’re going to be the one to do an entire personality overhaul with them, that’s not going to happen.
+Learning how to deal with stubborn people can help with the way you interact together, but if you think you’re going to be the one to do an entire personality overhaul with them, that’s not going to happen.
 People don’t change just because you want them to.
 They have to change because it’s something they feel is important.
 “You cannot ever make someone else change,” says Vikki Louise, life coach.
 “You cannot make them change their mind, you cannot make them try something new, you cannot make them behave in any way.
 You are not responsible for anyone but yourself.”

 Let them feel as if they’ve won

 If the stubborn person feels as if they’ve been heard, they may be able to relax a little.
 “With the ‘nicer’ stubborn person—you still don’t want to take them head-to-head, that’s not how to deal with stubborn people.
 But, if you can let them feel like they have won in their pigheaded moment, then a few hours later, they may be ready to hear that perhaps there is a compromise position,” says Dr. Ramani.